jxxcarlson/simple-parser/README.md

   set `state.tokenIndex` to the token index of the function name plus one, clear the stack, and re-run the parser on the truncated token list.

-- Etc: a few more patterns.
+- Etc: a few more patterns, e.g., for code and math.

 In other words, when an error is encountered, we make note of the fact in `state.committed` and skip forward in the list of tokens in an attempt to recover from the error.
 In this way two properties are guaranteed: